ChaoticBrave/VagrantStoryRandomizer/README.md

 https://mega.nz/folder/wFV3CTzQ#NPZK8E4Wy-c_98T4n2DMTQ

 ## Updates
 * Grips in chests can now be randomized.
 After spending so long thinking that the game had no grips in chests, I was proven wrong by a buddy of mine, benjamin champion, on the Vagrant Story speedrun Discord server.
-Shows that I've should've been more dilligent when looking into each chest's contents.
+Shows that I've should've been more diligent when looking into each chest's contents.
 ## To Do
 * Give the randomizer a proper GUI.
 ## Using this GitHub project